jbx-protocol/juice-docs-v2/docs/user/legal/Resources/nv-una.md

 sidebar_position: 1
 ---

-TreasuryDAO
+// TODO: format me

+JuiceboxDAO
 a Nevada nonprofit
 GUIDING PRINCIPLES

-These guiding principles constitute an Agreement (hereinafter the "Agreement") and are entered into by and amongst members of TreasuryDAO (hereinafter “DAO” or “Treasury”), an unincorporated nonprofit association organized under the laws of the State of Nevada. **The following terms apply when you click to view or access DAO's Decentralized Application (or "Dapp") or DAO's other online services, contribute Ethereum via https://juicebox.money (or via any project hosted therein, or https://juicebox.wtf), become a Member of the DAO, receive DAO Tokens, hold Governance Rights for Treasury, interact with or access Treasury's smart contracts in any way, provide services to Treasury, donate or transfer any property to Treasury, or otherwise interact with or access Treasury's services through the Dapp.
+These guiding principles constitute an Agreement (hereinafter the "Agreement") and are entered into by and amongst members of JuiceboxDAO (hereinafter “DAO” or “Treasury”), an unincorporated nonprofit association organized under the laws of the State of Nevada. **The following terms apply when you click to view or access DAO's Decentralized Application (or "Dapp") or DAO's other online services, contribute Ethereum via https://juicebox.money (or via any project hosted therein), become a Member of the DAO, receive DAO Tokens, hold Governance Rights for Treasury, interact with or access Treasury's smart contracts in any way, provide services to Treasury, donate or transfer any property to Treasury, or otherwise interact with or access Treasury's services through the Dapp.
 By doing any of the above, you signify your agreement to these terms.** If you do not agree to be bound by the Agreement in its entirety, you may not access, interact with, or use Treasury.
 Capitalized terms used herein have the meanings ascribed to them in Section 17.

 Organization